Centerra Gold: Past operations

 The Kumtor gold mine, located in the Jeti-Ögüz District of the Issyk-Kul Region in the Kyrgyz Republic, opened in 1997 with ownership transferred to Centerra in 2002.
 At over 4000 m above sea level, it is a high-altitude mine, among the Lysyi and Davidov glaciers in the Tian Shan mountains.
 It is a conventional open-pit mine with an on-site mill where doré bars are produced from ore that is ground, dissolved into a pyrite flotation, sent through a carbon in leach system and collected by electrowinning.
 The mine has produced approximately 500,000 ounces of gold per year, except for 2012 due to a pit wall collapse (from excessive amounts of ice following winter storms) which closed operations for half the year.
 In addition to the numerous accidents that occurred prior to Centerra, the mine has been the subject to numerous controversies, including health and safety concerns, impacts on the natural environment from excavating glacial material and disposal of waste, and political debate due to its prominence in the Kyrgyz Republic.
 Centerra exited Kyrgyzstan in 2022 after the Government of Kyrgyzstan nationalized the mine.

 The Boroo Gold Mine located in Selenge Province of Mongolia, was owned and operated by Centerra Gold between the company's 2004 acquisition of AGR Limited and the 2015 sale of its Mongolian assets to OZD ASIA PTE Ltd. Prior to 2004 Centerra, through parent company Cameco, held partial interest in the Boroo project and jointly conducted exploration and development work with AGR.
-The mine had reached commercial production in February 2004 and produced approximately 50,000 to 90,000 ounces of gold dore per year until extraction activities ended in 2014, though processing of remaining material continued into 2015.
+The mine had reached commercial production in February 2004 and produced approximately 50,000 to 90,000 ounces of gold ore per year until extraction activities ended in 2014, though processing of remaining material continued into 2015.